david-yz-liu/memory-viz/docs/docs/06-cli.md

 Applies a theme to the SVG, overriding the default light theme.
 Included themes are `dark` and `high-contrast`.
 Custom themes can be defined using a `[data-theme]` attribute selector in the CSS file specified by the `--global-style` option.

-### `--interactive`
+### `--no-interactive`

-Enables hover interactivity for object IDs in the generated SVG.
-When enabled, hovering over an ID reference will highlight the corresponding object box.
+Disables hover interactivity for object IDs in the generated SVG.
+By default, hovering over an ID reference will highlight the corresponding object box.

 ## Examples